enrique-cardenas/personal-website/src/content/projects/fullstackopen.md

 ## Country Data

-This application uses React to display country data.
+This application uses just React to display country data.
 Country data is fetched from the API https://restcountries.eu.
 When a single country is viewed, the weather report for the capital is shown.
 The API to fetch the weather report is retrieved from https://openweathermap.org/